gwilku/jscan-docs/general/modifications.rst

 5. Go to Adaptation section
 6. Find the setting you want to change
 7. Choose a new value and tap the "GO" button.
+8. Check the result - it's reasonable to restart the vehicle before you do.

 Modules
 =======